Impact of coherent wiggler radiation impedance in Tau-Charm factories: Simulations of CWR-driven microwave instability for STCF project

-The resulting energy spread and bunch length versus single-bunch current are shown in Fig.~\ref{fig:trackingresults}.
-Table~\ref{table2} summaries the CWR thresholds predicted by tracking simulation and analytical calculation for different wiggler period lengths.
-For a period length of 0.8 m in the current STCF design, both the analytical formula in Eq.~\eqref{eq:Ith_cwr_scaling_law} and tracking simulations give a threshold of approximately 0.6 mA, which is significantly lower than the target current of 1.6 mA for the 1 GeV STCF.
+Figure~\ref{fig:trackingresults} plots the simulated STCF (1 GeV) energy spread and bunch length versus single-bunch current for CWR alone, comparing the FS-TR and PP-TR models.
+Threshold currents extracted from the tracking simulations are compared with analytical estimates in Table~\ref{table2}.
+For a period length of 0.8 m in the current STCF design, both the analytical formula in Eq.~\eqref{eq:Ith_cwr_kc} and tracking simulations give a threshold of approximately 0.6 mA, which is significantly lower than the target current of 1.6 mA for the 1 GeV STCF.
 The energy spread results from both FS-TR and PP-TR modes shown in Fig.~\ref{fig:trackingresults} are relatively close.
 At 1.6 mA, the simulations predict a significant increase in energy spread.
 In the PP-TR model, the bunch length continuously increases with rising beam current.
 In contrast, the FS-TR model shows a non-monotonic behavior, with the bunch length initially decreasing and then increasing.
 This difference arises primarily because the FS models exhibit capacitive (deductive) impedance characteristics, whereas the PP models exhibit inductive characteristics, a distinction previously identified in~\cite{blednykh2023microwave} (see Fig.~17 therein).
 Considering that the actual situation is closer to the PP-TR model, the simulations predict that CWR will lead to significant increases in both energy spread and bunch length, which are expected to substantially impact the collision luminosity.